arturmatlega/instalguru-blog-en/_drafts/how-to-remove-silicone-3-effective-methods-for-silicone-removal.md

 faq:
 - question: How to remove silicone from bath?
   answer: There are several methods for removing silicone sealant from a tiled bath.
-    Using a chemical silicone remover is the easiest one, but it might be too aggressive because of the harsh solvents it contains.
+    Using a chemical silicone remover is the easiest one, however it might be too aggressive because of the harsh solvents it contains.
 Instead, you might try to remove the silicone mechanically, using a knife or a razor.
 - answer: Removing silicone sealant from tiles is not difficult - just pick one of the methods.
 Use a chemical silicone remover, oil or hot air.
 Be careful when using a store-bought sealant remover - a strong chemical might discolour the surface.